WDI-SEA/express-daily-planet/readme.md

 Welcome to the Daily Planet.
 We need your superhuman developer skills to help us share news with the world.
 We've seen that you have some Express knowledge and need you to make us a MVP website as soon as possible.

-You'll need to hook your server up to a database to create, stoore and display articles.
+You'll need to hook your server up to a database to create, store and display articles.

 ##Getting Started